WalterVerbruggen/chapters/units.md

 ## SI system of units
 The **International System of Units** (**SI**, abbreviated from the French is the modern form of the metric system, and is the most widely used system of measurement.
 It comprises a coherent system of units of measurement built on seven *base units* (ampere, kelvin, second, meter, kilogram, candela).

-### Elementry mechanic units
+### Elementary mechanic units

 Wouldn't it be nice to reduce this 7 units?
 An intention was made to express all units in two base units, **meter** and **seconds**.
-During the elaboration of this work it came clear to me that there are some inconsistencies.
+During the elaboration of this work it came clear that there are some inconsistencies.
 The main reason for this research was to find the source of the magnetic constant $\mu_0$ ( which has the value $10^{-7}$).

-Until now, the kilogram is a physical object which is used to express mass, basically related to the weight of matter.
+The kilogram is a physical object which is used to express mass, basically related to the weight of matter.
 Let's start with the unit of the kilogram.
 To start it's not common to use a metric prefix as a unit. (one can not say a kilo-kilogram to express 1000 kg).
 Therefore it's more convenient to start with the gram instead of kilogram.

 Each type of matter has a definition of density which is used to convert a volume of matter to an expression of mass.

-The gram, 1/1000 of a kilogram, was provisionally defined in 1795 as the mass of one cubic centimeter of water at the melting point of ice.The final kilogram, manufactured as a prototype in 1799 and from which the IPK was derived in 1875, had a mass equal to the mass of 1 $dm^3$ of water at its maximum density, approximately 4 °C.
+The gram, 1/1000 of a kilogram, was provisionally defined in 1795 as the mass of one cubic centimeter of water at the melting point of ice.
+The final kilogram, manufactured as a prototype in 1799 and from which the IPK was derived in 1875, had a mass equal to the mass of 1 $dm^3$ of water at its maximum density, approximately 4 °C.

 All definitions of density of matter are related to this definition. $1 g = 1 cm^3$.